Hawaii Family Vacations

 Hawaii is known for its beaches and blue waters.
 However, for the adventurous, it also offers some of the most magnificent hiking opportunities anywhere in the world.
 Hiking opportunities range from short scenic hikes, historic sites to challenging treks through mountains and lava fields.

 A popular starting point for hikes is the Hawaii Volcanoes National Park.
 It offers a vast network of trails spanning thousands of miles.
 They can take hikers through lava tubes, volcanic fields, coastal trails and fishponds.
-Also, it leads to other destinations outside the park.
-This includes places like the Pololu Valley Lookout in North Kohala and the lush Waipio Valley.
+Also, it can take you to other destinations outside the park.
+This includes places like the Pololu Valley Lookout in North Kohala and the lush Waipio Valley along the Hamakua Coast.

 There is a variety of guided hiking tours available here.
 But visitors can also plan their own hikes.
 Whether self-guided or part of a tour, hikes can be a great way to spend quality time with the family.